vmware-archive/vsphere-storage-for-kubernetes/documentation/existing.md

 #### Step 4: Create Roles, add Privileges to Roles and assign them to the vSphere Cloud Provider user and vSphere entities

-Note: if you want to use Administrator account then this step can be skipped.
+Note: if vCenter Administrator account is specified in the `vsphere.conf` file, then this step can be skipped.

 vSphere Cloud Provider interacts with vCenter through the user configured in vSphere cloud config file (`vsphere.conf`) - see below section.
 The following minimal set of privileges are required by this user to execute relevant operations in vCenter.
 Please refer [vSphere Documentation Center](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.security.doc/GUID-18071E9A-EED1-4968-8D51-E0B4F526FDA3.html) to know about steps for creating a Custom Role, User and Role Assignment.